 “Com’n Willie, give us the keys and stop yer belly achin’.”

 He walks us around the back where a beat-up Charger sits.
 Willie gives Wayne a map and directions.
 We pile in the back, with Floyd riding shotgun.
 Wayne guns the Charger out-of-town, over back roads to a deserted field in the woods.
-We walk about two miles and come to a camp that reminds me of the burned-out Viet Vet’s hooch in New England.
+We walk in the woods about two miles and come to a camp that reminds me of the burned-out Viet Vet’s hooch in New England.
 A grizzled old man in overalls comes out of the lean-to, staring at us.

 “Ya know I don’t likes y’all bringin’ strangers here.”